+'''

+Recipe: Peanut Butter and Jelly Sandwich

+Ingredients

+Peanut Butter

+Jelly

+2 slices of bread

+Directions

-Recipe: Peanut Butter and Jelly Sandwich Ingredients Peanut Butter Jelly 2 slices of bread Directions Place the two slices of bread close to each other Spread peanut butter on one slice of bread Spread jelly on the other slice of bread then you're ready to go.
+Place the two slices of bread close to each other.

+Spread peanut butter on one slice of bread.

+Spread jelly on the other slice of bread.

+Put one slice of bread on top of the other.

+'''

+you're ready to go.

-While this example may seem overly simple, it generally illustrates what programming is all about.
+Although this example may seem overly simple, it generally illustrates what programming is all about.
 When you write a program in Objective-C, all you are doing is providing a set of instructions for the computer to follow.
 The preceding example is not perfect, but actually it is much closer to illustrating how Objective-C programming works than you might think.
 So, considering the peanut butter and jelly sandwich example, here is how you get your lunch made (if you are lucky enough to have a chef):